Rule-based Logic

 -

-3. Actions and result output
+3. Actions and Output of Results

 -

-The business logic controls the further process by:
+The business logic controls further processing by:

 -